allegroai/clearml-docs/docs/hyperdatasets/single_frames.md

 ### Previews
-`previews` is a dictionary containing metadata for optional thumbnail images that can be used in the ClearML Enterprise WebApp (UI) to view selected images in a Dataset. `previews` includes the `uri` of the thumbnail image.
+`previews` is a dictionary containing metadata for optional thumbnail images that can be used in the ClearML Enterprise WebApp (UI) to view selected images in a Hyper Dataset. `previews` includes the `uri` of the thumbnail image.

 For more information, see [Previews](previews.md).